Dechrissen/website/blog/security-system.md

 ![PC1616 panel](../assets/images/security-system/panel.jpg "PC1616 panel")
 ![testing the system](../assets/images/security-system/testing.jpg "testing the system")

 Next, I skipped to #5: fishing the 4-conductor wire down into the basement from the front entryway (where the main keypad will be).
 I anticipated that this would be a frustrating task, and it kinda was.
 I started by drilling the hole in the wall where the keypad will be, between two studs.
-That part went fine, and in fact I was relieved to learn that the wall was in fact hollow (there were no surprises, like a bunch of vertical stud down the wall which would have gotten in the way).
+That part went fine, and in fact I was relieved to learn that the wall was in fact hollow (there were no surprises, like a bunch of vertical studs down the wall which would have gotten in the way).

 I tied a little metal nut to the end of a string, anchored it to a coat hook nearby, and threw it in the hole.
 I decided to choose a spot above a pre-existing outlet, mostly because it was directly above a perfectly convenient spot to drill up through from the basement.
 But as a bonus, I could remove the outlet faceplate to see where the string was hanging down in the space between the outlet box (if you do this, just make sure that the outlet's breaker is off).

 Like I said, it was a little frustrating to get the nut to fall into the hole I drilled in the basement, and subsequently to pull the alarm wire through after I had my pull string.
-But it wasn't all bad news, because I eventually got it through. :)
+But it wasn't all bad news, because I eventually got it through. :) Then I just had to run the wire along the basement ceiling, over to the location where the panel will be installed (using some datacom/low voltage wire staples).

 ![hanging nut](../assets/images/security-system/nut.jpg "hanging nut")
 ![wire run](../assets/images/security-system/wire-run.jpg "wire run")

+TODO: datacom staples pic / and pic of wire running along basement ceiling

 After this, I moved to #3: installing a new outlet in the basement.
 I decided to put it on a new circuit, since I might add other outlets down there in the future.
 So I bought some things at the hardware store.